Your support will give a young researcher the opportunity to:

 Click here for more information on the Annual Fund recipients from previous years.

 Roger Levien’s donations to the Annual Fund are a sign of trust and support of the YSSP, which he created back in the summer of 1977, inspired by a similar program at the RAND Corporation, in which he was the first participant.
 By supporting the Roger Levien Fellowship, he is hoping to bring the two organizations together so that they benefit from each other’s expertise and networks.

-In addition to the Annual Fund the Petr Aven Fellowship finances the participation cost for one additional student from Russia or a developing country that is not a member of IIASA.
+In 2011, a generous gift from IIASA Alumnus Petr Aven established the Petr Aven Fellowship, under the framework of the Annual Fund, to fund a young researcher from Russia or a developing country that is not a member of IIASA.

 Petr Aven was a YSSP participant in 1977 and remembers this experience as the best time of his life.
 "My involvement in the IIASA summer program was my first experience working with foreign scientists, who I found to be a rich source of new knowledge and expertise.
 Today, many years after my YSSP experience, I am still aware of the influence my participation in the program had on my life," he says.

 Last edited: 25 October 2016

 Schlossplatz 1, A-2361 Laxenburg, Austria